mac389/charylab/collections/_posts/2025-03-29-mucuna-pruriens.md

 **Data Analysis**.
 Perception.
 We manually labelled each comment for (1) mentioning MP, (2) mentioning L-DOPA, (3) if the experience was positive, negative, neither, or both.

+_Perception._  We manually labelled each comment for (1) mentioning MP, (2) mentioning L-DOPA, (3) if the experience was positive, negative, neither, or both.

+_Thematic Analysis._ We conducted two rounds of qualitative analysis to identify themes in the post and then group post and comments by theme.

 ### Results

 ### Conclusions
 Users discuss the benefits, risks, and motivations for using MP in online forums.